Back to All Tools

 If you miss a week or have a rough stretch, don't restart.
 Just get back on track and keep moving forward.
 Progress compounds over months, not days.

-Daily weigh-ins can help you see trends and reduce emotional reactions to single data points—but only if you can handle fluctuations.
-Otherwise, weekly weigh-ins work fine.
+Daily weigh-ins help you see trends and reduce emotional reactions to single data points—but only if you can handle normal 2-5 pound fluctuations from water, sodium, and digestion.
+If daily weighing stresses you out, weekly weigh-ins under consistent conditions work just as well.

 Want More?